3 Best Gas Water Heaters for 2021

 Those features alone would put it in contention as one of our best gas water heater options, but wait, there's more!

-It has a safety system built in that will monitor and alert you to any irregularities and whenever you may need maintenance, including an LED monitor that displays any issues.
-The gas valve was designed for easy temperature changing.
-It is also made slim in order to fit in tighter spaces.
+It has a safety system built in that will monitor and alert you to any irregularities and whenever you may need maintenance, including an LED screen that displays any issues.
+The gas valve was designed for easy temperature changing and the unit slim enough to fit in tighter spaces.

-Though this water heater may not be the most intuitive on the market, it is built to last a long time, boasting a nine-year warranty to keep you covered for a long time.
-It does what it’s meant to do, heat water, quickly and efficiently, all while keeping your cost and your carbon footprint low, and without costing an outrageous price.
+Though this gas water heater may not be the most intuitive on the market, it is built to last a long time, boasting a nine-year warranty to keep you covered.
+It does what it’s meant to do: heat water quickly and efficiently, all while keeping your costs and your carbon footprint low, and without costing an outrageous price.